MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/warehousing-for-on-premise-deployments.md

 [!include [banner](../includes/banner.md)]

-This topic describes how to configure Dynamics 365 Supply Chain Management - Warehousing app for on-premises deployments.
+This topic describes how to configure Dynamics 365 for Finance and Operations – Warehousing app for on-premises deployments.

 ## Prerequisites
 The Warehousing app is available on Android and Windows operating systems.
 To use the app for on-premises deployments, at a minimum, it must be version 1.1.1.0.
 You must also have one of the following supported versions of Dynamics 365 Finance + Operations (on-premises).
 Use the information in the following table to evaluate if your hardware and software environment supports the configuration.